Eggy115/Rust/README.md

 ## Contributing

 Contributions are always welcome!
-Here are some ways you can contribute:
+Follow these steps to contribute:

 1. Fork the repository and make your changes.
 2. Submit a pull request with your changes.